 - symptoms of infection occur, such as fever, increasing pain or redness, or discharge from the wound

-- it is not possible to clean the wound properly or remove all debris, such as glass or gravel
+- it is not possible to clean the wound properly or remove all debris, such as grass or gravel

-- the cause of the wound was a bite or an injury from a dirty, rusty, or contaminated object
+- the cause of the wound was a bite or an injury from a dirty, rusty, or dirty object

 A wound infection can occur if bacteria enter and multiply inside the wound.
 Immediately cleaning and dressing cuts, grazes, and other small wounds is the best way to prevent infections.
 However, people with larger, deeper, or more serious wounds should have a trained healthcare professional treat the injury.

-However, more severe wound infections require prompt medical attention, particularly those that occur along with fever, feeling unwell, or discharge and red streaks coming from the wound.
+However, more severe wound infections require prompt medical attention, particularly with fever, feeling unwell, or discharge and red streaks from the wound.